andresdelfino/cpython/Doc/howto/decorators.rst

    @decorator_expression
    decorated object definition

-What follows ``@`` must be an expression that evaluates to a function requiring only one argument.
+What follows ``@`` must be an expression that evaluates to a decorator.
 This is important to highlight: what comes after ``@`` is not necessarily a decorator, but an expression that evalutes to one.

 For example, given the decorator::